Home > News >

 In general, the aviary system does have the potential to outperform the traditional cage system in terms of eggshell quality and yolk flavor.
 However, this does not mean that it is suitable for all situations.
 The cage system has certain advantages in production efficiency and management costs, while the open aviary system requires more complex management to control diseases and environmental factors.

-I do trust the authority results form professional labs.
+I do trust the authority results from professional labs.
 I also consider that the final result may also depends on other factors such as management practices, feed quality, etc. If you are considering adopting an aviary system in your production, you may need to make a decision based on local conditions and market demand.

 Top